-Cryotherapy is the most common approach for actinic keratosis [84].
-Other treatment options for these premalignant lesions are photodynamic therapy and topical treatment with 5-fluorouracil or imiquimod [84; 92; 98].
+Cryotherapy is a common approach for actinic keratosis [84].
+Other treatment options for these premalignant lesions are photodynamic therapy; ablative skin resurfacing; chemical peels; topical treatment with 5-fluorouracil or imiquimod; and systemic treatment with retinoids or capecitabinem [84; 92; 98].